 Prenuptial agreements are a great way to establish boundaries and rules in a marriage.
-Approximately one in two marriages end in divorce, but only one in ten of those that get married actually get a prenuptial agreement.
+Approximately one in two marriages end in divorce, but only one in 10 of those that get married actually get a prenuptial agreement.
 Prenuptial agreements are a practical tool to provide certainty in your relationship.
 It is a safety net that helps reduce tension and anger in the case of a divorce.

 Prenups aren’t just for the wealthy.
-For would be spouses with prior children, prenups can be a necessity since they can help define what assets go to your children.
-Suze Orman strongly recommends them on her website telling readers to “protect yourself from the what-ifs of life”.
-Although mileage may vary, prenups can include a variety of issues even those such as housekeeping, adultery, or intimacy.
+For would-be spouses with prior children, prenups can be a necessity since they can help define what assets go to your children.
+Suze Orman strongly recommends them on her website telling readers to “protect yourself from the what-ifs of life.”
+Although mileage may vary, prenups can include a variety of issues even those such as housekeeping, adultery or intimacy.

 Prenuptial agreements are becoming more accepted by society.
 Ten years ago, about a quarter of Americans said it made financial sense to get a prenup.
 Today, over 36% percent of adults agree that a prenuptial agreement makes financial sense.
-It’s important to remember that having a prenuptial agreement is not an admittance to the fact that the marriage is destined to end.
+It’s important to remember that having a prenuptial agreement is not admittance to the fact that the marriage is destined to end.

 Once you’ve made the decision to obtain a prenup, you’ll want to make sure that the agreement is drafted correctly.
-Texas has significant rules regarding the enforceability of prenuptial agreements which must be carefully followed when the agreement is drafted.
+Texas has significant rules regarding the enforceability of prenuptial agreements that must be carefully followed when the agreement is drafted.

 While a prenuptial agreement has a variety of positive aspects, it’s crucial to remember that in the event of a divorce, each spouse is protected and may want to marry a new spouse without prejudicing the inheritance rights of his or her children.

 Reduce your risk and enter into your marriage with trust and peace of mind, call the Engel Law Group, P.S. today.